ggebbie/TMI.jl/README.md

 # FUNCTIONS

-Source code in  `src/TMI.jl`.\
+Source code in  `src/TMI.jl`. \
 See the list of `export`ed functions in the header of that file.

-# EXAMPLES
+# SCRIPTS

-See examples in `src/ex*`, where `ex1:trackpathways.jl` gives Example 1 of tracking water-mass pathways, for example.
+See examples in `scripts/ex*`, where `ex1.trackpathways.jl` gives Example 1 of tracking water-mass pathways, for example.

 # MATLAB version of code